 3 Steps to Developing a Great Marketing Strategy for a small business.

 Marketing Strategy is a big fluffy word.
 Marketing people can use it to impress clients or prospects.
-Developing a marketing strategy for a small business is not that hard if you are willing to learn and commit to the process.
+You know developing a marketing strategy for a small business is not that hard if you are willing to learn and commit to the process.

 I’m going to explain in this article what Marketing strategy is and how a small business owner can develop one.